Belieal/flipping-utilities/README.md

 Simply click the red text and press enter.

 ## Potential future features
-* Statistics tab that show how much profit you've earned during a time frame.
-* Trade history
 * Optional notification when a GE limit expires.
 * Favorited items.
 * When setting up buy offers, provide an option to set quantity to only what you have gold for.